The following Scrum ceremonies are to be understood well.

 Let’s talk about agile retrospective in this article

 No matter how great your team is, there is always scope to improve and get better.
-The retrospective is way to accomplish this periodically.
+The retrospective is a way to accomplish this periodically.
 The main focus is to look at what is working and what is not?
-Further what are the action items we have based on our learning.
-The core focus of retrospective is continuous improvement which is one of the core philosophy of agile.
+Further, what are the action items we have based on our learning?
+The core focus of retrospective is a continuous improvement which is one of the core philosophy of agile.

 The primary agenda of this meeting where every team member is expected to bring their points are

 - Action items to improve the process (Mainly action items are result of what did not work well)

 - Set the stage.
 Invite entire team to a meeting (Scrum Master, Product Owner, Team and Customer if possible)